atet/raspberrypi/README.md

 * This introduction to Raspberry Pi only covers what's absolutely necessary to get you up and running
 * You are here because **you want to experience a realistic use case for inexpensive single board computers (SBC) while learning fundamental IT skills**
-* We will be using a Raspberry Pi Zero W and command line interface (CLI)
+* We will be using the $10 Raspberry Pi Zero W and command line interface (CLI)

 --------------------------------------------------------------------------------------------------